WELCOME TO LAUGHTERLOG

 * the expertise of comedy fans the world over

 Laughterlog.com strives for accuracy … the articles and lists have been painstakingly researched.
-We avoid merely reprinting “facts” from books or other websites (many of which mindlessly copy and perpetuate innacuracies without checking their information).
+We avoid merely reprinting “facts” from books or other websites (many of which mindlessly copy and perpetuate inaccuracies without checking their information).

 Our aim is to be regarded as the definitive source about 20th century comedy on the internet – providing the most detailed, well organised and accurate information anywhere.

-Laughterlog.com articles are arranged in four basic categories – highlighting the great comedy performers, classic radio shows, legendary television programmes and notable film series.
-Each file will include background text, episode guides and a list of the various spinoff merchandising.
+Each file includes background text, episode guides and a list of the various spinoff merchandising.

-You’ll meet legends like the great Schnozzola, Mo, George & Gracie, the Cheeky Chappie, Bud & Lou, Dame Edna plus see discographies (including track itemisations) of all the great 1960s LPs from the heyday of the comedy record.
+Check out the discographies (including track itemisations) of all the great 1960s LPs from the heyday of the comedy record.

-Investigate the TV classics that featured Ralph Kramden, Professor Jimmy Edwards, Pete & Dud, Dan & Dick & Goldie & Arte, the Walmington-on-Sea platoon, the Ministry of Silly Walks, the staff at Grace Bros. and dozens of others.
+Investigate the TV classics that featured Ralph Kramden, Professor Jimmy Edwards, Pete & Dud, Dan & Dick & Goldie & Arte, Fred Scuttle, the Walmington-on-Sea platoon, the Ministry of Silly Walks, the staff at Grace Bros. and dozens of others.

 As Laughterlog continues to grow, your suggestions and contributions are welcome – see the CONTACT US page.